ibm-cloud-docs/solution-tutorials/mean-stack.md

    mongo
 ```

 If your connection is successful, then your MongoDB database is already running.
 If not, make sure that your local MongoDB database is started by following the steps at Install MongoDB Community Edition.
 Often, MongoDB is installed, but you still need to start it by running mongod.
 When you're done testing your MongoDB database, type Ctrl+C in the terminal.

-## Create  Node.js application

 This guide uses a sample MEAN stack ([MongoDB](https://www.mongodb.org/), [Express](http://expressjs.com/), [AngularJS](https://angularjs.org/) and [Node.js](https://nodejs.org/)) application.

+**Getting Started**
 1. In the terminal window, cd to a working directory.
 Run the following command to clone the sample repository.
   ```sh
      git clone https://github.com/IBM-Bluemix/nodejs-MEAN-stack